 Can a Customer Service representative give me my filed fees?

-No. Our Customer Service representatives can only verify a filed fee if they are researching a fee for a procedure your office has submitted to verify whether the correct fee was applied by our computer information system.
-If you are a Delta Dental participating dentist and would like a complete listing of your filed fees, you can contact our Provider Services team at 1-800-238-3439 or 206-528-7394.
+No. Our Customer Service representatives can only verify your fee if they are researching a procedure your office has submitted.
+They can tell you whether the correct fee was applied by our computer information system.

 What is a Maximum Allowable Fee?

-In the absence of a filed fee for a specific procedure code, the benefit determination (payment) is based on the established maximum allowable fee.
+We assign fees for the more common procedure codes.
+Your payment is based on the assigned fee.
+In the absence of an assigned fee for a specific procedure code, the benefit determination (payment) is based on an established maximum allowable fee.

-Can you tell me Delta Dental's Maximum Allowable Fees over the phone?
+Can you tell me the Maximum Allowable Fee over the phone?